-I have had my heart set on becoming a Family Nurse Practitioner long before I started studying nursing in college.
-I especially look forward to doing research in the area of healthcare disparities as it relates to race, lower socioeconomic status and environmental stressors.
+I had my heart set on becoming a Family Nurse Practitioner long before I started studying nursing in college.
+I especially look forward to doing research in the area of healthcare disparities as it relates to race, lower socioeconomic status, and environmental stressors.
 After graduating from your program, I would like to continue working in a teaching hospital for my first 5 years or so as a Family Nurse Practitioner.
 This will allow me to build my practical foundation and skill set.
-Within time, I want very much to increasingly dedicate my professional energies to helping provide targeted health care programs for our underserved populations in inner city settings.
+Within time, I want very much to increasingly dedicate my professional energies to helping provide targeted health care programs for our underserved populations in inner-city settings.
 I also have the dream of continuing my studies further at some point, building upon research in your program, so that I might someday experience the joys of teaching.

-I seek a very full lifetime of professional and volunteer service that is interwoven in the quest to provide adequate preventative education and community resources.
+I seek a very full life of professional and volunteer service that is interwoven in the quest to provide adequate preventative education and community resources.
 I hope to inspire women to follow their educational dreams while also encouraging them as parents.
-I want to empower women by helping them complete and/or further their education and achieve financial security, even independence, all the while promoting healthy lifestyles/habits for them and their children.
+I want to empower women by helping them complete and/or further their education and achieve financial security, and even independence, all the while promoting healthy lifestyles/habits for them and their children.

-By demonstrating the importance of education, proper nutrition, healthy behavior and preventative healthcare measures, these women will in turn educate their children and contribute to long term social stability and justice.
+By demonstrating the importance of education, proper nutrition, healthy behavior, and preventative healthcare measures, these women will in turn educate their children and contribute to long-term social stability and justice.
 Once I am a Family Nurse Practitioner, I will have the authority and resources to complete physicals and referrals for a patient population that for many reasons may not otherwise have access to a qualified healthcare provider.